My own bred strains of guppies and endlers

 Flare red scarlet

 While letting them mature, it was obvious that all males were developing like normal red scarlets.
-But instead of a grey base, they started off with a blond base.
+But instead of a grey base, they started off with a blonde base.
 The black bar which a regular male red scarlet has was replaced by a white-yellow bar.
+And there are specimens which are missing out on a bar on both sides of the body.
 This strain reproduces pure and seems very profilic.

 Although, the intend was to create males with just slight doublesword s the way it was with the regular grey based ones, some males do develop a closed caudal fin.